LearnLib/alex/documentation/src/main/docs/contents/user-manual/learning/README.md

 * A learning algorithm
 * A parametrized equivalence oracle
 * A maximum amount of steps to learn
+* A list of target URLs for parallelization
 * A specification of a web browser

 ![Setup](./assets/learning-setup-1.jpg)